discordjs/guide/guide/interactions/buttons.md

 ### MessageComponentInteractionCollector

-To create a basic event-based `MessageComponentInteractionCollector`, simply do as follows:
+Here's how you can create a basic event-based `MessageComponentInteractionCollector`:

 ```js
 client.on('message', message => {